 - Ultimate Guide to Passing the JLPT N5 Exam

-One of the common pitfalls for test-takers is to submit their JLPT answers sheets half-finished because they’re shocked by how quick the exam can go.
-The good news is that for every different test section (kanji-vocabulary, grammar, reading or listening), you’ll have a short break in between.
+One of the common pitfalls for test-takers is to submit their JLPT answer sheets half-finished because they’re shocked by how quickly the exam can go.
+The good news is that for every different test section (kanji-vocabulary, grammar, reading, or listening), you’ll have a short break in between.
 This means, at least, you have a softer cushion for time management.

 When you finish a few answers, see if you’re running out of time and adjust your pace from there.